It’s easy to keep buying new stuff and not think about the consequences.

 Are dust mites, weird odors or stains the problem?
 Try sunning the mattress, using a steam cleaner or vacuum cleaner on it!

-If none of these methods work, you can engage a professional cleaning service!
+If none of these methods work, you can engage a professional cleaning service in Malaysia!
 Might as well ask them to tackle other upholstery in your home too!

 Once your mattress is clean, you may want to get a mattress protector to prevent further mishaps in the future!